RevConcept/the_mic/README.md

 the_mic
 =======

-Web development for The Majestic Isle Casino website.
+Web development for The Majestic Isle Casino website. hello